-Bottled at 80-proof, this bourbon has a lively spice thanks to the rye that was the distiller Basil Hayden's signature ingredient.
-Distilled today by Jim Beam (who produce the top-shelf Basil Hayden Bourbon as well), it's a classic whiskey you won't want... to miss.
+Old Grand-Dad is a quintessential back porch-sipping whiskey and a favorite among the whiskey crowd.
+Bottled at 80-proof, the bourbon has a lively spice due to the rye that was the distiller Basil Hayden's signature ingredient.
+Distilled today by Jim Beam (the makers of the top-shelf Basil Hayden Bourbon as well), it's a classic whiskey you won't want to miss.

-While that bottle will set you back $20, if you have a few extra dollars to spend, pick up the Bonded bottle.
-This one's a robust 100-proof that continues to astound whiskey drinkers.
-Either OGD whiskey is great on its own and can stand up to any mixed drink, so have fun with these guys.
+While that bottle will set you back $20 if you have a few extra dollars to spend, pick up the bonded bottle.
+It's a robust 100-proof that continues to astound whiskey drinkers.
+Either OGD whiskey is excellent on its own and can stand up to any mixed drink, so have fun with these guys.

 08 of 10